csound-flossmanual/csound-floss/book/03-b-local-and-global-variables.md

 connector (audio, control, etc.) is determined by the first letter of its name.

-For a more detailed discussion, see the article&nbsp;
+For a more detailed discussion, see the article
-[An overview Of Csound Variable Types](http://csoundjournal.com/issue10/CsoundRates.html) &nbsp;by Andrés Cabrera in the&nbsp;
+[An overview Of Csound Variable Types](http://csoundjournal.com/issue10/CsoundRates.html) by Andrés Cabrera in the
-[Csound Journal](http://csoundjournal.com/index.html), and the page about&nbsp;
+[Csound Journal](http://csoundjournal.com/index.html), and the page about
 [Types, Constants and Variables](https://csound.com/docs/manual/OrchKvar.html) in the [Canonical Csound Manual](https://csound.com/docs/manual/index.html).